BongoHive/internship-program/README.md

 # Basics
 > This section contains the basic foundation of what you need to understand before you proceed with other assignments below, be sure to do all listed courses and assignmets and remmember to submit on time.
+[General Instructions](https://github.com/BongoHive/how-to-instructions/blob/master/README.md) on how to get most out of these resources can be found here.

 ### Github